-Writing Your First Resume
+Creating Your First Vita

-Whether you need a resume to land a temporary job or to launch your career after graduation, writing the first resume in your life can be stressful.
-If you haven’t had a job before, you might be seriously confused about what to include and how to organize the document in general.
-However, writing a great CV is manageable – as long as you know the rules.
-Continue reading to find out how to set your mind to writing and what information will make your resume shine or check How to End a Letter Effectively if you are landing a new job.
+Whether you need a bio to land a temporary role or to launch your career after graduation, developing the first profile in your life can be stressful.
+If you haven’t had a position before, you might be seriously confused about what to include and how to organize the document in general.
+However, crafting a great CV is manageable – as long as you know the rules.

 Don’t worry because of lack of experience.
 Yes, the hiring managers prefer experienced candidates.
 However, as they are willing to hire students and graduates, they assume that applicants might not have experience at all.
 Just take the most out of your background – we’ll recommend how to do this below.

-Browse student resume examples first job
+Browse student portfolio examples first job

 Brainstorm before you start writing